mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 Let's correct this!

+* Enter edit mode, if it isn't active already.
+* Select the :guilabel:`Node Tool`.
-Still in edit mode, select the :guilabel:`Node Tool` and click on one of the corners of the problematic farm.
+* Click on one of the corners of the problematic farm.
 This will select that farm for editing and you'll see all the nodes appear:

 .. image:: ../_static/create_vector_data/049.png
    :align: center

-Now simply click and drag the nodes ...
+* Click and drag the nodes until they snap into place.

 .. image:: ../_static/create_vector_data/050.png
    :align: center

-... until they snap into place.
-The topologically correct border looks like
+The topologically correct border looks like this:
-this:

 .. image:: ../_static/create_vector_data/051.png
    :align: center